mpigsley/nebraska-mushrooms/src/cms/content/species/sporothrix-epigloea.md

   - /img/sporothrix-epigloea11.jpeg
 ---

-**Field Characteristics:**
+#### Field Characteristics:**

-#272

--Growing on Tremella fuciformis fruiting bodies, that are fruiting from fallen Northern Red Oak limb in open mixed oak/hickory woodland.
+- Growing on Tremella fuciformis fruiting bodies, that are fruiting from fallen Northern Red Oak limb in open mixed oak/hickory woodland.
--Fruiting bodies black and spine-like, some with fine droplet at the tip.
+- Fruiting bodies black and spine-like, some with fine droplet at the tip.
--Some nearby Tremella specimens starting to dissolve.
+- Some nearby Tremella specimens starting to dissolve.